Is Living in a Condo Right for You?

 Why?
 They are less expensive to build.

 Some of the cost of construction is shared between multiple units.
-For example take a row of townhouses.
-Many have them shared walls and roofs.
+For example, take a row of townhouses.
+Many have shared walls and roofs.
 And, consider if they are running water, sewer and electricity from the street one run will service more than one unit.

 A big factor is also the cost of land per unit can be far cheaper than a single family home.